Isopodus/Wroombian/README.md

 If WiFi is not connecting you can connect to devices WiFi access point with mobile Telnet client after wifi connection timeout happens (10 seconds by default).
 Default SSID: Wroom32, password: wroomb1an.
 Mobile Telnet: I'd recommend <a href="https://play.google.com/store/apps/details?id=com.sonelli.juicessh&hl=ru">JuiceSSH</a>.
 IP is 192.168.4.1, port 23.

 ## Limitations:
-This is a work in progress version of kinda OS.
-If you have any offers or found a bug – please, report them in <a href="https://github.com/Isopodus/Wroombian/issues">Issues</a> section.
+This is a work in progress version of an OS.
+If you have any offers or found a bug, feel free to ask in <a href="https://github.com/Isopodus/Wroombian/issues">Issues</a> section.

 ## Interesting things that can be addded (crossed out are done)
 - ~~Changing wifi settings from terminal rather than through file~~